 - Some grades are approved for food contact.

-- Acrylic sheets do not contain any toxic materials or heavy metals, which may cause environmental damage or health risks.
+- PMMA does not contain any toxic materials or heavy metals, which may cause environmental damage or health risks.

 - When acrylic burns, it does not produce toxic or corrosive gases which is compliant with international standards.